W3DMJ/winlink-configuration/README.md

 # winlink-configuration
-Turn a Linux installation into a Winlink RMS Gateway
+Turn a Linux installation into a Winlink RMS Gateway This has been developed and tested on Raspberry Pi4 and a Raspberry Pi Zero 2 W

 Currently this configuration requires the username to be: pi